Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Discussion

 \subsection{Limitations}

 The current findings should be interpreted with several limitations in mind.
 First, although we assessed the practicality and ethicality of LLMs-based innovations with seven different items, there could be other aspects of these multi-dimensional concepts that we omitted.
-Nevertheless, these assessment items were chosen directly from the corresponding definitions and related to the pressing issues in the literature \cite{adams2021artificial,weidinger2021ethical}.
+Nevertheless, these assessment items were chosen directly from the corresponding definitions and related to the pressing issues in the literature \citep{adams2021artificial,weidinger2021ethical}.
 Second, we only included English publications, which could have biased our findings regarding the availability of LLMs-based innovations among different countries.
 Thirdly, as we strictly followed the PRISMA protocol and only included peer-reviewed publications, we may have omitted the emerging works published in different open-sourced archives.
 These studies may contain interesting findings regarding the latest LLMs (e.g., ChatGPT).
-Additionally, this review focused on the potential of LLMs-based innovations in automating educational tasks, and thus, other pressing issues, such as the potential threat to academic integrity, were outside of the scope of this systematic literature review.
-Finally, the transparency index that we adopted for RQ3 did not consider the transparency to students, which could be an important direction for future human-centred AI studies.
+Additionally, this review focused on the potential of LLMs-based innovations in automating educational tasks, and thus, other pressing issues, such as the potential threat to academic integrity, were outside of the scope of this systematic scoping review.
+We briefly touched on these pressing issues in the implications and illustrated the importance of the current findings in supporting future educational studies to address these issues.
+Moreover, since this study is a systematic scoping review, we did not assess the quality of the included studies, and thus, the findings, particularly, the performance metrics extracted from the reviewed studies, may need further evaluation.
+The goal of this study is to provide an overview of the different educational tasks that can be augmented by LLMs and generative AI models, which can serve as a reference point for future studies to further develop on using the state-of-the-art models (e.g., ChatGPT and PaLM 2).
+Furthermore, the transparency index that we adopted for RQ3 did not consider the transparency to students, which could be an important direction for future human-centred AI studies.
+Finally, we recognise the rapid development in the field of artificial intelligence in education.
+It is pertinent to mention that a number of recent workshops and preliminary papers, while contributing to this field, were not incorporated in this scoping review due to time constraints \citep{leiker2023prototyping,ma2023better,caines2023application}.
+Their exclusion represents a limitation to the breadth of this study, acknowledging the relentless pace of scholarly advancements in this area.